Discipline in Special Education

 Conduct and Outcome of a Manifestation Determination

-d.
-Regardless of whether the behavior was a manifestation fo the student’s disability, the district may remove the student to an interim alternative educational seeing for weapons or drug violations or for infliction of serious bodily injury for up to 45 days.
+Regardless of whether the behavior was a manifestation fo the student’s disability, the district may remove the student to an interim alternative educational setting for up to 45 days for weapons or drug violations or for infliction of serious bodily injury.

-f.
-When behavior is not a manifestation of disability.
+When behavior is not a manifestation of disability:

 If the IEP team determines that the student’s behavior is not manifestation of the student’s disability the district may proceed with disciplinary removals, in the same manner and for the same duration, as would be applied to students without disabilities.
 If the district takes such action, applicable to all students, the district: